mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 by uplifted Apes and generally not used in or near Solomani space.
-With an electronics toolkit fitted, it is not as adept as a medium drone with mechanical repairs but can access machinery difficult for a human- sized being to reach.
+With an electronics toolkit fitted, it is not as adept as a medium drone with mechanical repairs but can access machinery difficult for a human-sized being to reach.
 The drone is still large enough to handle mechanical tools designed for full-sized hands.

 Robot Hits Locomotion Speed TL Cost